mnovak42/leuven/README.md

     remote: Total 300 (delta 60), reused 282 (delta 52), pack-reused 0
     Receiving objects: 100% (300/300), 46.29 MiB | 10.64 MiB/s, done.
     Resolving deltas: 100% (60/60), done.

+and entering to the main `leuven` directory

+    bash-3.2$ cd leuven

 one can perform the following steps to install the library: